zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_lpar.rst

 - Gather facts about an LPAR of a CPC (Z system) in classic mode.
 - Update modifiable properties of an active LPAR.
 - Activate an LPAR and update its properties.
+- Load an LPAR and update its properties.
 - Deactivate an LPAR.